nnkennard/elife-analysis/README.md

 I used [Stanza](https://stanfordnlp.github.io/stanza/) to annotate DISAPERE reviews with dependency parses, then trained a logistic regression classifier (using [scikit-learn](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LogisticRegression.html)) to classify sentences as 'some polarity' or 'no polarity' (not distinguishing between positive and negative polarity, for now).

-Surprisingly, using dependency path features of length 2 resulted in a reasonable performance on the dev set of DISAPERE.
+Surprisingly, using dependency path features of length 2 resulted in a reasonable performance on the dev set of DISAPERE (86% accuracy).
 This classifier represented each sentence as a bag of dependency paths, of the form `(deprel_1_2, POS_2, deprel_2_3, POS_3)`, so notably, does not include any lexical information.
 This hopefully will guard against a severe drop in performance when switching to the biomedical domain.
+That said, these features are not great, and actually quite unsophisticated.
+There is more to be done, but here are the results with these naive features for now.

 All examples in the readme are from [this review](https://openreview.net/forum?id=YTWGvpFOQD-&noteId=U5WeIre4ggR).

-Example featurization:
+### Example featurization:

-These features are not great, and actually quite unsophisticated.
-There is more to be done, but anyway, here is this stuff for now.

 _Hence, I do not consider this as a new insight or a contribution._